google/osdfir-infrastructure/docs/getting-started.md

 ### Step 7: Uninstall an application using Helm

 To uninstall an application, you need to run the *helm uninstall* command.
-Every Kubernetes resource that is tied to that release will be removed.
+Every Kubernetes resource that is tied to that release will be removed except for Persistent Volumes.

 > TIP: To get the release name, you can run the *helm list* command.